neo4j-product-examples/ml-paysim-fraud-detection-demo/README.md

 2. Ability to `pip install` packages.
 3. Connection details to a Neo4j AuraDS or Neo4j Enterprise server (with the GDS v2.1.x plugin installed).
+   - Make sure to update the notebook with your connection details!

 > The notebook _may_ work with Neo4j Community Edition, but it's untested.